AI-Powered Personalization at Scale: The 2025 Trend Every Marketer Needs to Understand

 Where AI Lives in the Funnel: TOFU, MOFU, BOFU Done Right

-Middle of Funnel (MOFU): Responding to Engagement
+Middle of Funnel (MOFU): Tracking and Reacting to Engagement

-Bottom of Funnel (BOFU): Supporting the Final Decision
+Bottom of Funnel (BOFU): Supporting Timing-Sensitive Decisions

 Getting Started Without a Data Scientist